Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of Reach Capital - Top VCs in EdTech

-Based in San Francisco, Reach Capital supports entrepreneurs developing technology to solve educational challenges, from early childhood learning to the future of work.
-They have a clear focus on backing companies that aim to make a significant impact across the entire learning lifecycle.
+Based in San Francisco, Reach Capital supports entrepreneurs developing technology for educational challenges, spanning from early childhood to the future of work.
+The firm invests across the seed, early, and late stages, backing companies that are building for the entire learning lifecycle.

 • Geographical presence: San Francisco, California